proletariatgames/vertexy/README.md

 ## Introduction

-CSOLVERNAME is a [conflict-driven learning constraint solver](https://en.wikipedia.org/wiki/Conflict-driven_clause_learning) that is focused on solving problems within graphs.
+Vertexy is a [conflict-driven learning constraint solver](https://en.wikipedia.org/wiki/Conflict-driven_clause_learning) that is focused on solving problems within graphs.
 Its primary development goal is to aid in **procedural content generation** (PCG) for games, but can be used for a variety of other purposes.

 Constraint solvers allow the user to specify a set of variables and a set of constraints between variables that must be met.
 The solver generates one or more assignments to the variables that satisfy all constraints, assuming a solution exists.

 Constraint solvers are interesting in the context of PCG because that they allow designers to specify high-level rules for content that must be satisfied, which can be difficult or impossible in traditional algorithmic or noise-based PCG methods.

-The primary distinguishing feature of CSOLVERNAME apart from other constraint solvers is the ability for designers to define arbitrary graphs representing topological or causal relationships between variables.
-Whereas other solvers learn individual implied constraints as it searches for a solution, CSOLVERNAME can recognize implied constraints that apply to the entire graph.
+The primary distinguishing feature of Vertexy apart from other constraint solvers is the ability for designers to define arbitrary graphs representing topological or causal relationships between variables.
+Whereas other solvers learn individual implied constraints as it searches for a solution, Vertexy can recognize implied constraints that apply to the entire graph.
 This can vastly reduce the search space and make otherwise intractable formulas solveable.

-CSOLVERNAME is still a work-in-progress and is missing many planned features and optimizations.
+Vertexy is still a work-in-progress and is missing many planned features and optimizations.

 ## Current Features